 The Polish Air Force Memorial Committee (PAFMC) is a registered charity (no. 1185691) formed “to commemorate for the public benefit the achievements of the Polish Air Force in the Second World War; to honour fallen Polish Airmen by the creation and maintenance of public memorials; and to educate and inform the public about the Polish Air Force and its history, including the operation of Polish Air Force Museums”.

 The PAFMC is the designated successor of the Polish Air Force Association (PAFA), who set it up to continue their work in the longer term.

 Its origins go back to the summer of 1945 and concern about the problems facing those Poles who decided to stay in exile in Britain rather than return to the Communist-ruled Poland or migrate to other countries.
-To meet their needs an organisation, originally named Samopomoc Lotnicza, was established; this soon adopted the English title Polish Air Force Association.
+To meet their needs a veterans organisation, originally named Samopomoc Lotnicza, (Aviation self-help) was established; this soon adopted the English title Polish Air Force Association.
 The Polish name was later changed to Stowarzyszenie Lotników Polskich (SLP).

-The PAFA made a great contribution to the welfare of those Polish Air Force personnel who remained in exile in Britain.
+The PAFA made a great contribution to the welfare of those Polish Air Force (PAF) personnel who remained in exile in Britain.
 With its headquarters at Collingham Gardens in London, the PAFA set up branches with clubs in major cities throughout Britain.
 It published the periodical magazine Skrzydła (Wings) and later in 1991 commissioned the definitive The Polish Air Force At War The Official History by Jerzy Cynk, published in 1998.

 Following the unveiling of the Polish Air Force Memorial at South Ruislip in 1948, the PAFA took on the organisation of the annual commemoration ceremony of homage to the fallen Polish airmen.
-In 1968 it initiated the installation of the Polish Air Force Memorial slab in the floor of the RAF St. Clement Danes Church, Strand, London and in 1981 it was responsible for the unveiling of the Polish Air Force stained glass window in St. Andrew Bobola’s Church, Hammersmith, London.
+In 1968 it initiated the installation of the Polish Air Force Memorial slab in the floor of the RAF St. Clement Danes Church, Strand, London and in 1981 it was responsible for the unveiling of the PAF stained glass window in St. Andrew Bobola’s Church, Hammersmith, London.
 In 1990 the PAFA was also responsible for installing the Memorial plaque commemorating the PAF in St Paul’s Cathedral which was unveiled by HRH The Duke of Kent.